BradoBrain/CombineLearning/README.md

     - .catch - operator that give us to catch an error and then specify it by new publisher.
 The publisher into .catch must return the same type as the upstream publisher.

     - .tryCatch - operator like .catch but has option to throw an error.

+    - .mapError - operator which allow usa central place to catch errors before subscriber and give us a clouser to throw new error.

 </details>